Port Huron, Mich. – McLaren Port Huron is pleased to

 “This award demonstrates Michigan’s deep commitment to providing high quality, safe and efficient health care,” says Governor Rick Snyder.
 “By using proven, evidence-based practices, these organizations are making sure individuals get the right care at the right time.”

-“At Port Huron Hospital, excellence is about the constant pursuit of best practices.
+“At McLaren Port Huron, excellence is about the constant pursuit of best practices.
 We continuously set strategic objectives relating to quality and patient safety.
 This award is a reflection of the dedication of our employees and medical staff.
 They are inspired and motivated to do the best for every patient, every day,” adds Montgomery.

 The Governor’s Award of Excellence was developed in 2003.
 The current award is based upon work from 2012-2014.
 The award criteria are based on the National Quality Strategy, Partnership for Patients and Centers for Medicare & Medicaid Services (CMS) Quality Improvement Organizations’ 10th Statement of Work.
 The preventive care metrics also align with the Governor’s Healthy Michigan 4X4 plan.